Cash on Delivery Available. Shop Now!

 Creams are emulsions consisting of two immiscible liquids, for example water and oil with one of this forming the dispersed phase and the other continuous medium.
 Creams are semisolids, the classic type of skin care cosmetics because of their wide range of stability.
 But there is no one all-purpose cream for the young and old.
 The effectiveness of a cream depends on the condition that it is meant to correct.

 ‘Swarnamukhi’ contains herbs which are rich in flavonoids and alkaloids that contribute the antioxidant and antibacterial property.
-Kanaka taila is one of the main ingredients of SFC, which is used as the dispersed phase and the raw materials used in the preparation of face cream are notable medicinal plant extracts designed for skin care products.
+Kanaka taila is one of the main ingredients of Swarnamukhi Face Cream, which is used as the dispersed phase and the raw materials used in the preparation of herbal face cream are notable medicinal plant extracts designed for skin care products.
 The combined solvent action of water and oil can clean the skin surface very effectively.
 Cleansing is achieved without completely removing the skin’s natural lipid film.
 Natural antioxidants present in SFC improve micro-circulation in the skin and protects tissues against damage by free radicals, promotes a healthy tone and appearance and offers comprehensive protection of face.
 The R&D of Kerala Ayurveda Limited has evaluated and presented a paper at a national conference and the detailed narration is presented here.
 In the present study the ‘Swarnamukhi Face Cream’ (SFC) was studied for Physical parameters, phytochemical evaluation, antioxidant potential, microbial assay and clinical evaluation.

 1. Lodhra (Symplocos racemosa)

 6. Necessary excipients for preparing cream base.
 The entire formulation is standardized as per WHO parameters,making it a trusted product among the Indian and global demographic.